 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 - List and describe the types of non-track rail infrastructure for efficient management of infrastructure in the rail corridor

 - Explain the sources of loads to which non-track infrastructure may be subjected to assist with effective maintenance of the infrastructure

-- Describe, categorise and evaluate defects in non-track infrastructure to enable appropriate repairs to be made to those defects.
+- Describe, categorise and evaluate defects in non-track infrastructure to enable appropriate repairs.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|